codeacme17/examor/docs/ROADMAP.md

 - [ ] Add detection modules for different question types
 - [ ] Add more model options
 - [ ] Set up local proxy in Docker containers
+- [ ] Added data import and export features to back up data
 - [ ] Provide identity selection, allowing users to set the identity of teachers, examiners, interviewers, etc. that affect the strictness of detection and the divergence of generated questions

   | Role        | Divergence | Strictness |